Meebuhs/tablist/README.md

 # Tablist
-A simple extension which creates a list of the tabs open in the current window.
+A simple extension which creates a list of the tabs open in either the current window or all open windows.
 Useful for storing links to resources or creating input for a scraper.

 ![Tablist demo](docs/tablist-demo-640-400.png)